How to Achieve 10X Productivity Gains with Adobe Stock & Libraries

 Ask any creative about the favorite part of their job, and it’s unlikely someone will answer “the mundane tasks.”
 Things like adapting a single element across hundreds (if not thousands) of assets, or going through the pains of re-working a previewed stock photo after attaining the license.
 And yet, those same tasks are all-too-often a habitual part of what creatives still do today – and something Adobe has worked to streamline through the capabilities in and the tight integration of Adobe Stock and Creative Cloud Libraries.

-The popular Adobe Stock service gives you high-quality, curated images, illustrations, vectors, graphics, videos, and more from a vast collection of over 150 million assets to choose from, integrated right into your CC tools.
+The popular Adobe Stock service gives you high-quality, curated photos, images, illustrations, vectors, graphics, templates, audio/music, videos, and more from a vast collection of over 220 million assets to choose from, integrated right into your CC tools.
 And powerful new collaboration features like CC Libraries allow you to access, share, and update assets everywhere across your desktop and devices as well as those of your colleagues, automatically.

 Using Adobe Stock and CC Libraries Is up to 10X Faster